Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

 Opened in March 2020, this is an extensive exhibit covering the life and career of famed entertainer, Bob Hope, who made an extraordinary impact on the morale of military members in WWII.

-Adults will probably find this a bit more interesting than younger kids, but it’s a great opportunity to talk about the U.S.O. and entertaining the troops during WWII and beyond.
+Adults will probably find this a bit more interesting than younger kids, but it’s a great opportunity to talk about the U.S.O. and entertain the troops during WWII and beyond.

-This is a traveling exhibit, so I’m not sure when it moves to another location.
+This is a traveling exhibit, so I’m not sure when it will move to another location.